 Dr. Sean Gillon, food systems and society faculty, co-authored an article on developing food systems curricula published in Agroecology and Sustainable Food Systems in May 2014.

-The MS in Food Systems & Society is an innovative degree program designed to advance equitable food systems through analysis, inquiry, and practice.
-Students will examine food system equity; expand critical thinking and synthesis skills, and research perspectives on and approaches to improving food system equity.
+The MS in Food Systems & Society is an low-residency, cohort-based graduate degree program.
+Our mission is to advance equitable food systems through analysis, inquiry, and praxis.
+Students identify and analyze societal factors in and perspectives on food system equity, expand critical thinking, collaboration, and synthesis skills for engaging social change and develop and communicate knowledge about food system equity and social change.

-Whether you're a mid-career professional or a recent graduate, you are an ideal student for this degree program if you:
+Whether you are a mid-career professional or a recent graduate, you are an ideal student for this degree program if you:

 - Are interested in food systems and motivated to improve them

-- Are a self-directed, collaborative learner who wants to engage actively in seminar-style discussions both on campus and online
+- Are a self-directed, collaborative learner who wants to engage actively in discussions with peers and faculty.

 - Want to study food systems from an interdisciplinary perspective

-- Seek a rigorous graduate program that is flexible enough to allow you to maintain career, personal life and community commitments
+- Seek an academically rigorous graduate program that is flexible enough to allow you to maintain career, personal life and community commitments

-- Want to produce a thesis or capstone project that promotes social change in the food system
+- Want to produce a thesis or research project that promotes social change in the food system

 For more information about the MS in Food Systems and Society program, contact our program coordinator, Emily Burruel, at email@example.com.